cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-27/Phase1/README.md

 Medical Check-up(<ins>Patient ID</ins>, date, time, reason, documentation)<br />
 Patient ID -> date, time, reason, documentation

-The relational schema above shows the domains of each relation and underlined are primary keys.
+The domain of each relationship is shown in the relational schemas and functional dependence above, and the primary keys are underlined.
+The distinctive identifiers between the two tables that are related will be my foreign keys.
+As an example of the link between the Patient and Region, consider Patient ID and Country.

 ## Queries
 1. What stage of cancer of this patient in?